How to Use Experiential Learning to Teach Design Thinking

 Teaching Design Thinking with Confidence

-Our experiential learning activities are designed to make this facilitation process easier and more impactful.
-Whether you're introducing the full model or focusing on one specific skill, helping participants to live the learning will make the lessons stick.
+Our experiential learning activities are designed to make your job easier, and your training more impactful.
+Whether you're introducing the full model or focusing on a specific phase, our activities let participants live the learning, and carry it forward beyond the training session.

 Next steps: